 - client_id (str) The client ID for your application on Strava. - client_secret (str) The client secret for your application on Strava - scope (str, optional) space-separated list of scopes for the OAuth token Defaults to identity - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
-The actual URL will be determined by flask.url_for() - login_url (str, optional) the URL path for the login view.
-Defaults to / - authorized_url(str, optional) the URL path for the authorized view.
+The actual URL will be determined by flask. url_for() - login_url (str, optional) the URL path for the login view.
+Defaults to /strava

+- authorized_url (str, optional) the URL path for the authorized view.
 Defaults to /strava/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to StravaOAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
 Defaults to SessionStorage. - user_agent (str, optional) User agent for the requests to Strava API.
-Defaults to Flask-Dance/{{version}} flask_dance.contrib.strava.strava
+Defaults to Flask-Dance/{{version}}. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.